snap-stanford/ringo/doc/source/reference/ttable.rst

          Removes rows with duplicate values across the given attributes in *Attrs*.
          If *Ordered* is True, values across attributes are treated as an ordered pair.

+      .. describe:: GetIntRowIdxByVal(const TStr& ColName, const TInt& Val)

+         Gets a vector containing the indices of rows containing Val in int column ColName.
+         Uses an index if it has been requested explicitly; else, it loops over all the rows.
+         Be sure to request an index using :meth:`RequestIndexInt` first if you will call this multiple times.

+      .. describe:: GetStrRowIdxByMap(const TStr& ColName, const TInt& Map)

+         Gets a vector containing the indices of rows containing the integer Map (which maps to a string) in str column ColName.
+         Uses an index if it has been requested explicitly; else, it loops over all the rows.
+         Be sure to request an index using :meth:`RequestIndexStrMap` first if you will call this multiple times.

+      .. describe:: GetFltRowIdxByVal(const TStr& ColName, const TFlt& Val)

+         Gets a vector containing the indices of rows containing Val in flt column ColName.
+         Uses an index if it has been requested explicitly; else, it loops over all the rows.
+         Be sure to request an index using :meth:`RequestIndexFlt` first if you will call this multiple times.

+      .. describe:: RequestIndexInt(const TStr& ColName)

+         Creates a hash-based index for int column ColName, so that the rows containing a particular value can be retrieved efficiently.
+Used by :meth:`GetIntRowIdxByVal`

+      .. describe:: RequestIndexFlt(const TStr& ColName)

+         Creates a hash-based index for float column ColName, so that the rows containing a particular value can be retrieved efficiently.
+Used by :meth:`GetFltRowIdxByVal`

+      .. describe:: RequestIndexStrMap(const TStr& ColName)

+         Creates a hash-based index for string column ColName, using the integer mappings, so that the rows containing a particular value can be retrieved efficiently.
+         Used by :meth:`GetStrRowIdxByMap`

 TAtomicPredicate
 =================